 - OCTOBER 20 (Spring Programs) National Theater Institute Semester, NTI-Advanced Directing, NTI-Advanced Playwriting

 NTI uses Submittable to help you manage your application.
 Create an account below to start your application, save it, and submit it on your time.

 QUESTIONS?
 Contact us at firstname.lastname@example.org.
 Please add this email to your contacts to ensure that you receive all your materials.

-If you have any technical questions about the submission form, login information, or fee payment, contact Submittable directly at email@example.com.
+If you have any technical questions regarding the Submission form, login information, or payment, please contact Submittable at email@example.com.

-Due to the high volume of submissions that the National Puppetry Conference receives annually, we ask that you carefully review the following:
+Due to the high volume of submissions that the National Music Theater Conference receives annually, we ask that you carefully review the following:

 - You must adhere to all stated guidelines to ensure your application is complete.

-If you have any questions regarding your application, please contact the O'Neill literary office at email@example.com or (860) 443-5378 x 227.
+If you have any questions regarding your application, please contact the O'Neill Literary Office at email@example.com.